StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

   </summary>

-> [!IMPORTANT]
-> Values in the entity are stored as a **key-value collection with integer keys**.
-Access, addition, update, and removal operations generally have **dictionary-like time complexity**.
-Values can be of any type, including structs and reference types, and multiple types can coexist under different keys.
-Note that adding a struct through the generic API avoids boxing.
+> ❗️ Values in the entity are stored as a **key-value collection with integer keys**.
+Access, addition, update, and removal
+> operations generally have **dictionary-like time complexity**.
+Values can be of any type, including structs and
+> reference types, and multiple types can coexist under different keys.
+Note that adding a struct through the generic API
+> avoids boxing.

+---

 ### 🛠 Inspector Settings